uwx-node-modules/fsxt/README.md

 Do you want to hack on fsxt?
 Well, you probably shouldn't.
 Still, you can go ahead and send a PR.

-Please, no changes to anything in the `lib` folder; the contents of that folder are almost entirely verbatim from fs-extra, so they should be submitted upstream.
+Please, no changes to anything in the `lib` folder; the contents of that folder are taken entirely verbatim from fs-extra, so they should be submitted upstream.

-fsxt uses the [Google Style](https://google.github.io/styleguide/jsguide.html).
-It's pretty.

 ### Running the Test Suite

 fsxt contains like at least 4 tests that pass.

 - `npm run lint`: runs eslint
-- `npm run unit`: runs the unit tests
+- `npm run test`: runs the tests
-- `npm test`: runs both the linter and the tests
+- `npm run test-no-fse`: runs the tests, except for fs-extra tests

 #### Windows

 If you run the tests on the Windows and receive a lot of symbolic link `EPERM` permission errors, it's because on Windows you need elevated privilege to create symbolic links.
-You can either run the tests as Administrator or run `node testlite` to test only fsxt-exclusive methods, which doesn't include symbolic links
+You can either run the tests as Administrator or run `npm run test-no-fse` to test only fsxt-exclusive methods, which doesn't include symbolic links

 Legal